DenisionSoft/etu-coding/README.md

 Tasks of increasing complexity covering object-oriented paradigms. <br>
 These tasks were done in collaboration with [Maria Machula](https://github.com/M-Masha).

+### S6.
+Big Data (Python)
+Model training on big data using Random Forest algorithm from Apache Spark. <br>
+These tasks were done in collaboration with [Maria Machula](https://github.com/M-Masha).

 ## License

 Since this repository contains code for tasks that were part of the curriculum, the code is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.